Change Point Detection on A Separable Model for Dynamic Networks: STERGM with Group Fused Lasso

-where $l(\bm{\theta})$ is formulated by (\ref{log-likelihood}).
 The Group Fused Lasso penalty expressed as the sum of Euclidean norms encourages sparsity of the parameter differences, while enforcing multiple components in $\bm{\theta}_{i+1,j} - \bm{\theta}_{i,j}$ across $j=1,\dots,p$ to change at the same group $i$.
-This is an effect that cannot be achieved with the $\ell_1$ penalty of the differences.
-Along with the user-specified network statistics in the STERGM, the sequential parameter differences learned from the observed networks with (\ref{eqn:main}) can reflect the magnitude of structural changes over time.
+This is a grouping effect that cannot be achieved with the $\ell_1$ penalty of the differences.
+Along with the user-specified network statistics in STERGM, the sequential parameter differences learned from the observed networks with (\ref{eqn:main}) can reflect the magnitude of structural changes over time.
+By penalizing the sum of sequential differences between the STERGM parameters, the proposed framework focuses on capturing significant structural changes while smoothing out minor variations.